Japanese

 create multilingual documents with frequent language switching or your

-Japanese typesetting needs are relatively basic, babel
+Japanese typesetting needs are relatively basic, babel can often be

 enough.

-Support with the traditional way (ldf
+Support with the traditional way (ldf)

-The Japanese language is supported in babel
+The Japanese language is supported in babel in the ‘classical’ way

-based on a ldf
+based on a ldf file.
+See

 babel-japanese for further